twl8n/esp32-streaming-cam-ota/README.md

 #### Detailed explanation

 The CameraWebServer example has a local file `partitions.csv` for unknown reasons.
 Perhaps to make room to save images or videos, or to emulate the `huge_app` partition.
-In any case, a local `partitions.csv` overrides build-property __and__ the compiler defaults to caching build artifacts (intermediate files created during compile and link).
+In any case, a local `partitions.csv` overrides `--build-property` __and__ the compiler defaults to caching build artifacts (intermediate files created during compile and link).

-- compile with `--clean` if you change --build-properties because some files are cached.
+Compile with `--clean` if you change `--build-properties` because some files are cached.
 This is true of partitions.csv

 This copy of partitions.csv was cached, even after removing the local copy:

 `/private/var/folders/2m/m49tydvj599cf1yv8nk7f82m0000gn/T/arduino/sketches/17A8CF01606570ED251909C235DA3B34/partitions.csv`

-The BasicOTA sketch performed OTA when compiling with:
+To investigate the crash, I tried the BasicOTA sketch.
+It performed OTA when compiling with:

 `--build-property build.partitions=min_spiffs --build-property upload.maximum_size=3145728`